UPDATED: May 19, 2020

 If a Reading Room requires the PRS for Music and PPL Church Licences to cover the use of sound recordings, CCLI will require the following information from them:

-CCLI will issue a pro forma invoice and, following receipt of payment, a licence certificate will be issued.
+CCLI will issue an invoice and, following receipt of payment, your licence will be active.

 Reporting music use

 You do not need to report the use of songs played or performed under the terms of your PRS for Music Church Licence.
-However, reporting is required for the PPL Church Licence.
-This is a fairly simple annual task, requiring only general information about record labels and genres, rather than specific titles.
-Reporting must be undertaken using CCLI’s Copy Report software freely available from www.ccli.co.uk/copyreport
+However, reporting is required once a year for the PPL Church Licence.
+This is a fairly simple task, requiring only some basic information about genres played.
+This should be done using CCLI’s reporting website: reporting.ccli.com.

 What repertoire do the licences cover?